Primary materials: Cloth, glue, metal mesh, tape, acrylic paint, metallic wax, feathers, ribbon, rhinestones.

 Around 2007 I put a cereal box on my head and had the idea of making an extra-tall hat/mask sort of thing out of it.
 I bought a few bags of feathers for this project but didn’t end up using any.
 They sat in a drawer for ten years.

-While cleaning the drawer out I rediscovered the feathers.
-I wanted to finally make something with them.
-But given how fragile feathers are, I didn’t want to spend a bunch of time on a mask that might fall apart almost immediately.
+While cleaning the drawer out I rediscovered the feathers and I wanted to finally make something with them.

 Before I started, I thought that gluing on the feathers was going to be a really slow process.
 They were actually one of the fastest steps.
-Painting, applying the rhinestones (are are about 180 on here), and making the straps all took longer.
+Painting, applying the rhinestones–there are about 180–and making the straps all took longer.
 The small feathers are also stronger than I expected.
 After gluing them on I handled this for several hours building other parts of it and none of the feathers fell off.